Is There A Cut At The Genesis Invitational?

 (Image credit: Getty Images)

-The Genesis Invitational is the third of the PGA Tour's new Signature Events to be played in 2024 - and it's the only one to feature a cut so far.
+The Genesis Invitational is the third Signature Event of the 2025 PGA Tour season - and it's the only one to feature a cut so far.

 The first Signature event came right at the start of the year in Hawaii at The Sentry, with the second coming at the AT&T Pebble Beach Pro-Am.
 All eight of the 'Signature' tournaments feature smaller fields and boosted prize funds, and, in some cases, no cuts.

-“I certainly am pushing for my event to have a cut," Tiger Woods said last year while discussions about cuts was taking place.
+“I certainly am pushing for my event to have a cut," Tiger Woods said in 2023 while discussions about cuts was taking place.
 "I think that maybe the player-hosted events may have cuts."

-The TV networks and organizers aren't the biggest fans of them due to the potential of the big names missing out on the weekend and not being there for fans to watch both on-site and on TV.
-That's also a key reason why there's no match play on tour anymore - because it risks the big names not being there on Sunday.
+The TV networks and organizers aren't the biggest fans of cuts due to the potential of the big names missing out on the weekend and not being there for fans to watch both on-site and on the screen.
+That's also a key reason why there's no longer a match play event on tour anymore - because it risks the big names not being there on Sunday.

-“It keeps the stars there for four days," Rory McIlroy said on the proposals for more no-cut events at last year's Arnold Palmer Invitational.
+“It keeps the stars there for four days," Rory McIlroy said on the proposals for more no-cut events at the 2023 Arnold Palmer Invitational.

 "You ask Mastercard or whoever it is to pay $20 million for a golf event, they want to see the stars at the weekend.
 They want a guarantee that the stars are there.
 So, if that’s what needs to happen, then that’s what happens.”